-"Jennifer Westerfeld presents a logical narrative, with a clear arc, describing how Christian writers made use of the cultural heritage of Pharaonic Egypt.
+"Jennifer Taylor Westerfeld presents a logical narrative, with a clear arc, describing how Christian writers made use of the cultural heritage of pharaonic Egypt.
 An excellent treatment of a very complicated subject."—Richard Jasnow, Johns Hopkins UniversityThroughout the pharaonic period, hieroglyphs served both practical and aesthetic purposes.
 Carved on stelae, statues, and temple walls, hieroglyphic inscriptions were one of the most prominent and distinctive features of ancient Egyptian visual culture.
 For both the literate minority of Egyptians and the vast illiterate majority of the population, hieroglyphs possessed a potent symbolic value that went beyond their capacity to render language visible.
 For nearly three thousand years, the hieroglyphic script remained closely bound to indigenous notions of religious and cultural identity.

-"Equally conversant with the texts in ancient Egyptian scripts—hieroglyphic, hieratic, and demotic—and the late antique sources, Jennifer Westerfeld offers a dynamic account of how late antique authors viewed ancient hieroglyphic script in an increasingly Christian world."—Jitse Dijkstra, University of Ottawa
+"Equally conversant with the texts in ancient Egyptian scripts—hieroglyphic, hieratic, and demotic—and the late antique sources, Jennifer Taylor Westerfeld offers a dynamic account of how late antique authors viewed ancient hieroglyphic script in an increasingly Christian world."—Jitse Dijkstra, University of Ottawa

 By the late antique period, literacy in hieroglyphs had been almost entirely lost.
 However, the monumental temples and tombs that marked the Egyptian landscape, together with the hieroglyphic inscriptions that adorned them, still stood as inescapable reminders that Christianity was a relatively new arrival to the ancient land of the pharaohs.
 In Egyptian Hieroglyphs in the Late Antique Imagination, Jennifer Westerfeld argues that depictions of hieroglyphic inscriptions in late antique Christian texts reflect the authors' attitudes toward Egypt's pharaonic past.
 Whether hieroglyphs were condemned as idolatrous images or valued as a source of mystical knowledge, control over the representation and interpretation of hieroglyphic texts constituted an important source of Christian authority.